 - 1. Click System Admin from the top-level menu bar. - 2.
-In the LUN Name List, locate the LUN to be detached. - 3.
+Click SAN in the Storage section in the left panel. - 3.
+In the LUN Name List, locate the LUN to be detached. - 4.
 Click Detach from the top left of the Configuration page.
 If you do not see the Detach menu option, no LUNs can be detached from the Logger at this time.